A Gentle Introduction to optparse-applicative

 To use the library in our program we need, of course, to make this package, and its dependencies, available to the compiler.

-Since I use stack in this tutorial, it is enough to include the package in an appropriate dependencies section in the project’s packageyaml
+Since I use stack in this tutorial, it is enough to include the package in an appropriate dependencies section in the project’s packageyaml.

 I’ll include optparse-applicative in the dependencies of the executable section.
 For our example, we won’t need any additional packages, apart from the base library, which I’ve included in the global dependencies.
 Following are the relevant lines, where you can see that we’ll be generating an executable called “arranger”: